Deciduous deliciousness

 Believe it or not, now is an important time to think ahead to spring, particularly when it comes to flowering bulbs.

 To enjoy daffodils, jonquils, tulips, freesia, anemones, ranunculus and other late winter- and spring-flowering plants, the bulbs are planted in autumn, usually between April and early May.
 Several weeks of cold temperatures are needed to break dormancy and maximise full flowering potential.
-After flowering, many bulbs can … Read more »
+After flowering, many bulbs … Read more »

 Welcome to winter